Hebrews 12:1

 not anyone an adulterer or profane as Esau who in place of one meal, gave away his birthright.

 Paraphrase: Another thing to watch against is those who regard God’s standards loosely and don’t take God’s law seriously.
 Usually, these persons are adulterers and disregard God’s command to remain sexually pure.
-Another example is Esau who for a single bowl of stew, gave away his right to the inheritance.
+Another example is Esau who had so little regard for the things of God that he f0olishly gave away his right to the inheritance for a single bowl of stew.
 (Genesis 25:32)

 Comments: